 Hospitals will usually give you giant pads and enormous, disposable mesh underwear for dealing with the postpartum lochia.
 Prefer to skip the diaperwear?
 Yeah, us too.
 Instead, make sure you stash Proof Postpartum Leakproof undies in your hospital bag.
 These undies look just like regular underwear but can hold up to 10 teaspoons of liquid using our patented Leak-Loc technology.

 If you plan to nurse, having several nursing bras and leakproof nursing pads on hand for the postpartum period is key so you don’t have to scramble for supplies.
-Our Leakproof Nursing Bra protects against wetness and leaking (super common in the early postpartum days!) and includes genius features like one-handed clasps and antimicrobial fabric to protect against odor.
+Our Leakproof Nursing Bra protects against wetness and leaking (super common in the early postpartum days!) and includes genius features like one-handed clasps and technical fabric to protect against odor.
 Don’t forget our reusable Leakpoof Nursing pads, which absorb up to 6 teaspoons of liquid and have a seamless edge so they don’t show under clothes.

 Our supportive maternity leggings are specifically designed for postpartum recovery, with features like targeted compression to support weakened muscles and encourage healthy blood flow.